emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Strive for clarity and simplicity in your work, making it easily understandable and maintainable by others.
 Invest time in writing self-explanatory and well-documented code, as it enhances collaboration, reduces bugs, and accelerates development in the long run."

 In practice, this means adhering to principles such as DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and SOLID object-oriented design.
 It also involves using meaningful variable names, commenting complex logic, and structuring your code in a modular and coherent way.
 Lastly, always consider the context and potential future changes when writing code today.

+# 2024-02-13
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the things that matter most.

+Second, use time management techniques to plan out your day.
+Block off time for specific tasks in advance, so that when it comes time to work, your schedule is already set up for you.
+Using tools like calendars, task lists, or even physical post-it notes can help keep you organized and on track.

+Lastly, stay flexible and adaptable.
+As you work on your projects, things may change, new tasks may arise, deadlines may shift.
+Be ready to adjust your plan and keep moving forward.
+Remember, there is always time in the day to make progress, even if it means working a little longer or changing your priorities slightly.